 The flavor of a roasted onion prepared this way is amazing.
 All the sugars in the onion sort of do this happy fusion dance in your mouth.
 Plus, the onion comes out all hot and steamy and smooth.
-I just cut it up and eat it with whatever else we’ve prepared because it makes everything else we’ve prepared taste like manna.
+I just cut it up and eat it with whatever else we’ve prepared because it makes everything taste like manna.
 You can toss some salad dressing on top or some apple cider vinegar with spices and eat it that way, too.

-For a fun series on outdoor cooking with kids, please visit our series over at Hobby Farms.com on our editorial blog Farm Sprouts.
+For fun outdoor cooking projects with kids, please visit our series over at Hobby Farms.com.
 Here they are in order:

 Now, as with any outdoor venture, its important to make sure the kiddos understand the safety rules.
 We have a toddler and their job, it seems, is to only engage in those activities which could potentially result in their death; or, at the outside, their extreme pain.
 Our oldest is also a bit of pyro, despite the training she’s received to the contrary.
 You can be sure we spend a good deal of our time lecturing about fire safety!

-The fireman suggested we use a red ball to represent fire and put it different places for each drill so that we could plan ahead of time what we would do depending on where the fire appeared in our home.
-He made sure to remind us to pick a safe place outside our home to meet up – a neighbors mailbox or the big tree across the street.
+The fireman suggested we use a red ball to represent fire, and to put it different places around the house for each drill.
+This would enable us to plan ahead of time what we would do depending on where the fire appeared in our home.
+Our friend made sure to remind us to pick a safe place outside our home to meet up – a neighbors mailbox or the big tree across the street.
 He also reminded us to have a communication plan in place in case we weren’t all home at the same time and we needed to update family members on what was going on.